TonyFly3000/Blogdown_Blackburn/content/about.md

 #### Decision Analytic Officer, HSBC, Consumer Credit Risk
 - Developed analytical solution to bank in managing credit risk for Asia Pacific region.
-- Including develop scorecard ,Basel model, Optimization strategic, Credit report for different type of banking product like credit card ,home loan for one of the best international bank in Asia Pacific area.
+- Including develop scorecard , Credit report for different type of banking product like credit card ,home loan for one of the best international bank in Asia Pacific area.

 ### Education: